 + Operational Frameworks for Community Based Practitioners

 In this module you will explore legal, professional and ethical determinants of practice and risk assessment in regard to community based practice.
-You will support your reflexive practice by engaging with critical thinking, reflective practice and clinical supervision, and will engage in action learning groups in addition to attending lectures.
-You will be assessed firstly through a seen exam on legal, professional and ethical determinants based on a practice scenario (worth 75% of module marks), and secondly through coursework involving the development of an action plan to manage an identified risk in clinical practice (worth 25% of module marks).
+You will have the opportunity to support your reflexive practice by engaging with critical thinking, reflective practice and clinical supervision, and will engage in action learning groups in addition to attending lectures.
+You will be assessed through a seen exam on legal, professional and ethical determinants based on a practice scenario (worth 100% of module marks).

 + Practice 1: Health Needs Assessment in SCPHN Practice

-This module will enable you to develop knowledge and skills around public health nursing, through practice teacher facilitated learning opportunities in clinical practice.
-Your learning will be supported by tutor led workshops which will provide you with the opportunity to develop a critical appreciation of the factors that influence health, as well as a thorough understanding of health data and how it can be utilised to inform practice.
-You will also develop skills in health-needs assessment, which will enable you to identify priorities and set targets to address health inequalities.
+You will have the opportunity to develop knowledge and skills around public health nursing, through practice teacher facilitated learning opportunities in clinical practice.
+Your study will be supported by tutor led workshops, providing you with the chance to develop a critical appreciation of the factors that influence health, as well as a thorough understanding of health data and how it can be utilised to inform practice.
+You will also be encouraged to develop skills in health-needs assessment, enabling you to identify priorities and set targets to address health inequalities.
 You will be assessed through coursework in the form of a written case study (worth 50% of module marks), a poster presentation (worth 25% of module marks) and a portfolio (worth 25% of module marks).

 + Targeting Risk and Vulnerability

 In this module you will focus on the practice and interventions used by health visitors and school nurses when developing their public health practice.
-You will explore topics such as community development, public health policy and how it may be used in practice and family nurse partnerships, and develop your knowledge of areas including maternal mental health nutrition and infant feeding, domestic violence, sexual health and substance misuse.
+You will explore topics such as community development, public health policy and how it may be used in practice and family nurse partnerships, as well as have the opportunity to develop your knowledge of areas including maternal mental health nutrition and infant feeding, domestic violence, sexual health and substance misuse.
 You will also study areas of safeguarding, solution focussed therapy related to specialist community public health nursing practice, understanding risk and targeting vulnerable families.
 You will be assessed through coursework in the form of a presentation of a case study of interventions with a vulnerable child or family relevant to your area of practice (worth 100% of module marks).

 + Leadership and Management for Healthcare Practice